joshbruce/content-joshbruce.com/content/web-development/on-constraints/internet-bandwidth/content.md

 Now we're at ~7kb with no new features for the users.
 No added benefit for our Nigerian friend (we've actually made her experience slower).
 And we have an application with 4 buttons (that appear by "magic" to the layman).
 And the buttons turn a counter…seriously?

-I could have made this solution way more complicated though, trust me - just look at [left-pad](https://github.com/left-pad/left-pad), all it does is add a character to the beginning of a string (and it's broken in two use cases).
-This capability is now native to JS; thereby, making the package wholly unnecessary, yet it still gets half-a-million downloads a month.
+I could have made this solution way more complicated though, trust me—just look at [left-pad](https://github.com/left-pad/left-pad), it adds a character to the beginning of a string, is broken in two use cases, and is now JS-native functionality.
+The original author tried to take it down and broke the Internet.
+The package is marked as deprecated and the repository is archived.
+Left pad still gets almost 3 million downloads a week.

 What are we doing, web developers…seriously?

-To top it all off, Bob Martin, Pragmatic Dave Thomas, or Kevlin Henney will show up tomorrow and manage to do what I did with half the code without having to know the requirements.
+To top it all off, Bob Martin, Pragmatic Dave Thomas, or Kevlin Henney will show up tomorrow and manage to do what I did with half the code, in half the time, and without having to know the requirements.

 But, sticking to our constraint of: